jwardbond/Avocado-Prices-by-State/README.md

-The goal is to make a gif of avocado prices by state over the last 5 years.
+The goal is to investigate the relationship between avocado prices and latitude.

+H0: There is no relationship between avocado prices in the united states and latitude
+H1: There is a relationship between avocado prices in the united states and latitude